frankiesanjana/housing-price-predictor/README.md

 ## Machine Learning Business Case

-[Articulate a Business Case for each Machine Learning task which must include the aim behind the predictive analytics task, the learning method, the ideal outcome for the process, success/failure metrics, model output and its relevance for the user, and any heuristics and training data used.]
-[ensure proper ML terminology is used In the “ML Business Case” section at the README file, as described in the LMS section “Machine Learning Essentials” : “Machine Learning Terminology”]

 * A Machine Learning model will be trained in order to meet the second business requirement (BR2).

-* We want an ML model to predict the sale price in US dollars of properties in Ames, Iowa, USA.
+* The aim behind the predictive analytics task performed by the Machine Learning model is to predict the sale price in US dollars of properties in Ames, Iowa, USA.
     - The model should allow our client to predict the sale price of four houses that she has inherited.
     - It should also allow prediction of the sale price of other houses with similar attributes.

-* Since we are predicting a value that is a continuous variable, using a number of predictor variables, the most appropriate ML task is linear regression (a supervised ML task).
+* The learning method for the ML model is linear regression: since we are predicting a value that is a continuous variable, using a number of predictor variables, the most appropriate ML task is linear regression (a supervised ML task).
     - The sale price is the target variable, i.e., the variable that we are interested in predicting.

 * Our ideal outcome is to develop a model that will provide reliable predictions of the sale price of a house based on its known attributes.